 Some of the things that are traditional to a wedding in Costa Rica were very different from what I normally expect at an American wedding, so I’m going to list them here in case your spouse might want these represented in your international wedding.

-Costa Ricans do not change their name when they get married.
+- Costa Ricans do not change their name when they get married.
 Instead, the children take the paternal last name of each of their parents (Ex: If your last name was Jones Smith, and your husband’s last name was Baker Ballard, your children would have the last name Baker Jones) – blending the two families.
 If, however, you still want to change your last name as a bride, you will have to go through the process of changing it yourself through the various state offices.
-One way to make it a little bit easier it to use a name change service like I’m a Mrs., which depending on your budget and timeline may be worth it for you.
+One way to make it a little bit easier it to use a name change service, which depending on your budget and timeline may be worth it for you.

 Did we miss anything?
 Comment below with any questions you have or suggestions to add!